1987 Jammu and Kashmir Legislative Assembly election: Results

-Elected members
+Results by constituency

 Electoral malpractice

 India Today reported that "starting about two weeks before the election, 600 opposition workers were arrested in areas where the MUF, independents, and PC [People's Conference] candidates were showing strength".

 In the Amira Kadal constituency of Srinagar, MUF's Syed Mohammed Yusuf Shah was a candidate.
 As the vote-counting began, it was becoming clear that Yusuf Shah was winning by a landslide.
 His opponent, Ghulam Mohiuddin Shah, went home dejected.
 But he was summoned back by the electoral officials and declared the winner.
 When the crowds protested, the police arrived and arrested Yusuf Shah and his supporters.
 They were held in custody till the end of 1987.

 Leader of the People's Conference party, Abdul Ghani Lone, complained that vote counting in the constituency of Handwara was tampered with by the deputy inspector-general of police, A.M.
 Watali.
 There were several cases like this with other candidates but the petitions to the courts did not lead to any action.
 There was no response from the central government, courts, or the election commission to the demands that the allegations of rigging be investigated.
 Kashmir's High Court chose not to probe the allegations and the Election Commission was inactive at the time.

 Balraj Puri has noted three constituencies where the MUF lost narrowly: Bijbehara, Wachi, and Shopian.
 The number of rejected votes in these constituencies was far higher than the margin of victory for the alliance, indicating that the vote-counting could have been easily manipulated.

 Whereas it took only three hours to count the votes in Farooq Abdullah's seat, the vote-counting in seats where the MUF had influence took considerably longer.
 In Anantnag, it was reported that the results were delayed for two and a half days while the polling station was surrounded by hundreds of policemen.
 In Bijbehara the polling officers refused to count when they found that a MUF candidate had taken an early lead.
 In Doru, an NC candidate with a lead of 300 votes was declared the winner even though more than a thousand votes remained to be counted.
 Counting in the Pulwama constituency took no account of the strategic Tahab belt.
 Counting in Shopian and Sopore went on for three days.

 BBC cited a Kashmiri politician Khem Lata Wakhloo, as stating that there was widespread rigging in Kashmir.
 She stated: "I remember that there was massive rigging in 1987 elections.
 The losing candidates were declared winners.
 It shook the ordinary people's faith in the elections and the democratic process."

 Governor Jagmohan is reported to have been appalled at what was being done, but he said that he was ordered by the central government in Delhi not to interfere.

 Many see this rigged election as a cause of militancy in Kashmir.
 Abdul Ghani Lone became a separatist leader after the 1987 election and stated that many young people, out of frustration with the democratic process, decided to go for an armed struggle.